BaptisteZloch/Cheat-Sheets/Productivity tools/Git/Git_commands_cheat_sheet..md

 - To clone remote repository : `git clone <remote_url>`
 - To clone specific branch of the remote repository : `git clone -b <branch_name> <remote_url>`

+## Pull Fetch Push
+- To push local commit to repository : `git push` if there is a remote repository `git push origine`
+- To integrate the remote modifications : `git pull origin`

 ## Branch
 - To change branche : `git checkout --track <remote_name>/<branch_name>`